MaterializeInc/materialize/doc/developer/design/README.md

 2. If the change will take more than a week to implement or will proceed in phases that need clearly delimited scope.
 3. If there are multiple alternative implementations and no clear best option.
-4. If it's going to involve multiple people coordinating changes.
+4. If it's going to involve multiple people and/or teams coordinating changes.
 5. If it changes a customer-facing/public API, or a major private API (for example, the API for implementing new sinks).